-- 4.1 The Health and Wellbeing Board members discussed the development of the ICP and the future vision for the Health and Wellbeing Board at a member's workshop on 8 October 2021.
+3.1 The Health and Wellbeing Board members discussed the development of the ICP and the future vision for the Health and Wellbeing Board at a members workshop on 8th October 2021.
 Members stated the preference to keep the Somerset system as simple as possible.
 Members concluded the two boards had significant overlap and to operate them separately would be a waste of resources and confusing for members of the public and people working within the system.
-They were supportive of the two boards being brought together. - 4.2 The Health and Wellbeing Board endorsed the proposals included within this report at its meeting on the 26 September 2022, and the proposals are being considered at the Integrated Care Board on the 29 September 2022.
+They were supportive of the two boards being brought together.